Fact-checked by the Smart Insurance 101 editorial team

 Never rely on automatic revocation laws to protect your estate.
 The safest action is to update your beneficiary designation in writing with your insurer immediately after your divorce is finalized.
 Automatic revocation laws are frequently litigated and the outcome is not guaranteed.

-If you have a group life insurance policy through your employer, automatic revocation laws do not apply.
+Group life insurance policies through your employer are not covered by automatic revocation laws.
 You must update the beneficiary directly with your HR department or plan administrator, regardless of your state.
 This is one of the most common and costly mistakes divorcing spouses make with term life insurance divorce planning.

 Step 3: Can a Divorce Court Require Me to Keep Life Insurance?

-Yes — a divorce court can and frequently does order one or both spouses to maintain a life insurance policy as a financial safeguard for child support, spousal support, or alimony obligations.
-This is one of the most binding aspects of term life insurance divorce settlements.
+Yes, a divorce court can and frequently does order one or both spouses to maintain a life insurance policy as a financial safeguard for child support, spousal support, or alimony obligations.
+This is one of the most binding aspects of divorce settlements that involve ongoing financial obligations.

 How Courts Use Life Insurance in Divorce Decrees

 When a court orders ongoing financial support, it often requires the paying spouse to carry life insurance equal to the present value of those obligations.
-For example, if you owe $2,000 per month in child support for 10 years, a judge may require a policy with a death benefit of at least $240,000 to ensure payments continue if you die.
+For example, owing $2,000 per month in child support for 10 years could prompt a judge to require a policy with a death benefit of at least $240,000 to ensure payments continue if you die.

 Courts may also name the supported spouse or a trustee for minor children as the irrevocable beneficiary, meaning you cannot change that designation without a court order.
 This is a significant restriction that affects your flexibility with the policy.